jaegertracing/jaeger/CONTRIBUTING.md

   ```
   flagSet.Int(healthCheckHTTPPort, 0, healthCheckHTTPPortWarning+" see --"+adminHTTPHostPort)
   ```
-* When reading the flag into config, log a warning with the same warning.
+* When parsing a deprecated flag into config, log a warning with the same deprecation message
 * Take care of deprecated flags in `initFromViper` functions, do not pass them to business functions.

 ### Removing Deprecated CLI Flags